gordonbay/Windows-On-Reins/README.md

 - Disable autoplay and autorun
 - Disable Windows Location Tracking and Wifi Sensor
 - Disable Windows lfsvc service, Geofence service, a cute name for a location tracking service
 - Disable NvTelemetryContainer, Nvidia telemetry agent
+- Disable Windows Media Player Network Sharing Service

 ## What it does - Quality of Life